 As a consolation prize, it’s nice to see the Red-eared Sliders doing their stretches.
 They do the same thing here in Washington State!
 Must have gone viral.

-Wow – this is intense – the stamina and determination – in spite of the unpredictability – is admirable and commendable, I’m glad for it!
+Wow – this is intense – the stamina and determination – no matter what, and in spite of the unpredictability – is admirable and commendable, I’m glad for it!

 🐣🐥